 Bean sprouts are usually used as an accompanying ingredient in many Asian dishes especially noodles.
 Vietnamese cuisine uses bean sprouts generously in their dishes like Pho, for example.
 However, they are usually served raw.
-In Malaysia, bean sprouts are often served cooked.
+However, in Malaysia, bean sprouts are normally served lightly cooked.

-The cooking process is pretty quick and bean sprouts can also be eaten raw.
-This recipe requires only blanching the bean sprouts for about 60 seconds.
+The cooking process is pretty quick as bean sprouts can also be eaten raw.
+This recipe only calls for the blanching of the bean sprouts for about 60 seconds.
 That way, the bean sprouts will still maintain its crunchiness.
-Preparing the accompanying sauce will also require no more than a minute.
+Subsequently, preparing the accompanying sauce requires no more than a minute.

-Many of us sometimes enjoy bean sprouts with some small bits of fried salted fish and fresh slices of chilies sprinkled on the dish.
-This definitely makes the dish so much more appetising.
-In this recipe, bean sprouts is served with a sprinkle of fried garlic.
+Small bits of fried salted fish, scallions and slices of fresh red chilies are used as garnishing and to enhance the taste.
+This definitely adds more flavour to the dish besides making it more appetizing.
+In this recipe, bean sprouts are served with a sprinkle of fried garlic.
 This dish is also served as an accompaniment with Hainanese chicken rice.

 Heat pan over medium heat.
 Add oil and allow it to heat up.
-Then, add diced garlic to heated oil and fry until golden brown.
+Then, add diced garlic and fry until golden brown.
 Leave aside.

 Pour soy sauce, sugar and water into a pan.
-Cook mixture over low heat until sugar dissolves and set gravy aside.
+Cook mixture over low heat until sugar dissolves.
+Set gravy aside.

 Using the same pan, boil water to blanch bean sprouts for about 60 seconds.
-Dish out blanched bean sprouts and pour gravy onto them.
-Garnish with fried garlic and optionally, spring onions and red chilli slices.
+Dish them out and pour gravy onto them.
+Garnish with fried garlic and optionally, spring onions and fresh red chili slices.